shaleen-wonder-ent/user-guides/KC_Entra_Fed_Opions.md

 - Partner user signs in once (via partner IdP → Keycloak), and
 - Power BI automatically recognizes that session without additional prompts.

 However, for Entra to automatically redirect a user like `user@XXX.com` to an external IdP (Keycloak), Entra typically requires the partner domain (`XXX.com`) to be **verified** in MedY Entra.
-Verification is done via a DNS record in the partner domain—something the partner has stated they will not do.
+Verification is done via a DNS record in the partner domain—something the partner may or may not do.

-As a result, MedY cannot configure domain-based routing for `@XXX.com`, and must choose one of the two supported alternatives below.
+As a result, MedY cannot configure domain-based routing for `@XXX.com`, and we needed to check other supported alternatives.

 ---